harness/developer-hub/docs/cloud-cost-management/4-use-ccm-cost-optimization/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/3-load-balancer/create-an-application-gateway-for-azure.md

 - **HTTP/HTTPS Workload:**

 Select the connector to which your appGateway or load balancer belongs.
-Next specify an application gateway (if it has already been created) from the drop down menu Or you can create a new one.
+Next specify an application gateway (if it has already been created) from the drop down menu or you can create a new one.
  ![](./static/create-lb-12.png)

 Click on +Create new AutoStopping Proxy and select "Create Application Gateway".
 Provide a name and a domain.